apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Palm Beach housekeepers are making $150,000 a year due to massive demand from the wealthy**
+**Justice Department sues to break up Live Nation, parent of Ticketmaster**

-You can read more about it [here](https://www.cnbc.com/2024/05/23/palm-beach-housekeepers-massive-demand.html).
+You can read more about it [here](https://www.cnbc.com/2024/05/23/justice-department-sues-live-nation-ticketmaster.html).

 ## Requirements
 - Python 3.8